Skip to content

 What is a UP?

 A Unitary Patent, also referred to as a UP, is a European patent with unitary effect.
-In practice, a UP is a single patent that will offer unitary protection in multiple EU countries in which the same set of claims will be applicable.
-The UPC will have exclusive jurisdiction over infringement and validity proceedings for UPs, so these will only be enforceable and able to revoked centrally, but can be licensed on a country-by-country basis.
+In practice, a UP is a single patent that offers unitary protection in multiple EU countries in which the same set of claims will be applicable.
+The UPC has exclusive jurisdiction over infringement and validity proceedings for UPs, so these are only enforceable and able to revoked centrally, but can be licensed on a country-by-country basis.

 Each UP will be created on request by the EPO from a European patent application granted by the EPO.
 Whether to make use of the availability of a UP will depend on whether a single patent is wanted covering all the countries available for a UP at once, or whether to be able to select and enforce patents individually in one or more of those countries through the continued use of traditional validations.

-The UP will offer patent protection in all countries that have ratified the UPC Agreement.
-When the UP system is running this will mean each UP will offer joint and simultaneous protection in at least France, Germany and Italy along with the other EU member states listed with a notification date here.
+UPs offer patent protection in all countries that have ratified the UPC Agreement.
+This means each UP offers joint and simultaneous protection in at least France, Germany and Italy along with the other EU member states listed with a notification date here.

 It is anticipated the number of countries taking part in the UP system will expand over time to all EU member states except for Croatia and Spain.
 Once a UP is created, the countries it covers will not change, meaning only the countries inside the UP system when a UP request is filed will be included in the resulting UP.
 It will not be possible for a UP to cover the UK.